Albert0i/mariadb-vss-chinese/README.4.md

   [DIALECT dialect]
 ```

+Required arguments

+---

 **index**

 is index name.
-You must first create the index using FT.CREATE.
+You must first create the index using [FT.CREATE](https://redis.io/docs/latest/commands/ft.create/).

-query
+**query**

 is text query to search.
 If it's more than a single word, put it in quotes.
-Refer to Query syntax for more details.
+Refer to [Query syntax](https://redis.io/docs/latest/develop/ai/search-and-query/query/) for more details.

-Optional arguments
+**Optional arguments**

 NOCONTENT
 returns the document ids and not the content.
 This is useful if RediSearch is only an index on an external document collection.